 Other participants caught fire for a certain topic early on, including Christoph van Bömmel.
 In 2005, he showed his design “Bravit” at the Talents, an extremely flat candle whose elegant translucency makes a complex wick structure visible.
 The original design described the course of a dinner: from a lively aperitif, with many flames burning at the same time, to a quiet phase for the starter, to the brightly lit main course, which finally leads to a relaxed fade-out.
 Reactions to this unusual product idea came from the international press as well as from manufacturers.
 At the forefront was Authentics, an exhibitor at the time, which included the Bravit candle directly in its product range.
 Several design awards followed.

 Two years later, van Bömmel took over the art direction of Engels Kerzen, where he still heads product and brand development today.
 With success: in 2018, Engels Kerzen was the first candle manufacturer to receive the German Design Award for a candle product.
 In addition, he inspires the industry with his then-founded agency van Bömmel Studio Germany with ever new luminous product ideas.
 “If you like, Messe Frankfurt with its promotional programme has had a significant influence on my entire life and brought me to where I am today – 17 years after Talents “, sums up Christoph van Bömmel.

 The programme has now been running successfully for over 20 years.
-As before, 30 to 50 international university graduates, designers and design studios are given the opportunity to advance their professional future at each trade fair.
-The next opportunity to exhibit as a talent in the field of tableware and accessories or interior design will be at Ambiente from 3 to 7 February 2023.
-The application deadline for applicants is 5 October 2022.
+As before, around 30 international university graduates, designers and design studios are given the opportunity to advance their professional future at each trade fair.
+The next opportunity to exhibit as a talent in the field of tableware and accessories or interior design will be at Ambiente from 26 to 30 January 2024.
+The application deadline for applicants is 16 October 2023.
 Click here for the application forms.